sriram-srinivasan/gore/README.md

 ### How it works

-The `eval.Eval` function expands aliases (currently only the `p` command), and scans the snippet for references to packages from the standard Go library.
+The `eval.Eval` function expands aliases, and scans the snippet for references to packages from the standard Go library.
 All such references a corresponding `import` statement.
 The source is then partitioned into global and non-global code, where global refers to `type`, `import` and `func` declarations.
 The rest is bundled into a `func main() {}` wrapper.
 This reorganized code is compiled using `go run` and the output (stdout and stderr) collected.
 If there are compiler errors pointing to incorrectly inferred packages, the corresponding import statements are removed and the code is run once again.

 #BUGS
-`gore` doesn't handle '{' and '(' inside quotes correctly.
+`gore` doesn't correctly handle trailing '{' and '(' inside backtick-quotes.